rigratz/TCSS-360-Group-4/README.md

 # TCSS-360-Group-4
+Before doing something, pull the repository.
+Before submitting, make a new branch with your new staff.
+Then ASK other members to approve it.

-INstructions on how to use terminal.
+Instructions on how to use terminal.
 I used Sublime Text for programming while doing this. very good text editor. download it.

 git clone https://github.com/rigratz/TCSS-360-Group-4.git